Travis d'Arnaud: Early life

 D'Arnaud was born on February 10, 1989, in Long Beach, California.
-He was born into a musical family: his mother Marita ran an after-school performing-arts center in Long Beach, while his father played trumpet, piano, and trombone.
-In his extended family, two of d'Arnaud's uncles were pianists, while his cousin was an electropop musician.
+A 2017 article in the Orlando Sentinel article lists numerous family members involved in music: His mother Marita runs an after-school performing-arts center in Long Beach, his father plays trumpet, piano, and trombone, two of his uncles are pianists, and one cousin an electropop musician, among others involved in the field.
 In addition to music, d'Arnaud described his Long Beach upbringing as having a "huge baseball community".
 He was a childhood fan of the Los Angeles Dodgers of Major League Baseball (MLB), and modeled his baseball career after Hall of Fame catcher Mike Piazza.

 As children, d'Arnaud and his older brother Chase would discuss "how cool that would be if we played with each other or against each other in the big leagues".
 (Chase went on to spend several years in the big leagues, and the two faced each other several times in their respective careers.)
 Rather than follow Chase into playing for Los Alamitos High School, d'Arnaud chose to attend Lakewood High School, the rivals of Los Alamitos.
 D'Arnaud began to draw the attention of scouts as a high school baseball player in 2007, and was invited to work out with the Toronto Blue Jays.
 D'Arnaud graduated in 2007, and was inducted into the Lakewood Youth Hall of Fame as a Co-Athlete of the Year in 2008.

 D'Arnaud had committed to play college baseball for the Pepperdine Waves of Pepperdine University after high school, the same school for which his brother played, but was selected by the Philadelphia Phillies in the supplemental first round of the 2007 Major League Baseball draft, the 37th overall pick.
-He chose to void his college commitment and signed a minor league contract for $832,500.
+He chose to void his college commitment, and signed a minor league contract for $832,500.

-Professional career
+Professional playing career

 Philadelphia Phillies

 In 2007, d'Arnaud started his professional career with the Philadelphia Phillies' Rookie League affiliate, the Gulf Coast League Phillies.
 He played 41 games in the GCL and put together a .241 batting average and a .626 OPS.

-In 2008, d'Arnaud began the season with the Phillies' Class-A Short Season affiliate, the Williamsport Crosscutters of the New York–Penn League.
+In 2008, d'Arnaud began the season with the Phillies' Low–A affiliate, the Williamsport Crosscutters of the New York–Penn League.
 He played 48 games in the NYPL, hitting .309 with an OPS of .833, and was selected for the mid-season All-Star game.
-From there he was promoted to the Class-A Lakewood BlueClaws.
+From there he was promoted to the Single-A Lakewood BlueClaws.
 Between the two teams, he batted .305/.367/.464, while on defense in 58 games he committed 10 errors and was charged with 16 passed balls.

-In 2009, d'Arnaud played with the BlueClaws where he remained all year, playing in 126 games.
-He hit .255 with an OPS of .738, though he hit 13 home runs.
+D'Arnaud played the entire 2009 season with the BlueClaws.
+In 126 games, he batted, .255 and struck 13 home runs, posting an OPS of .738.
 He was once again selected for the All-Star game, this time in the South Atlantic League.
 The BlueClaws went on to win the 2009 South Atlantic League championship.